lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 4, Phase one

+Oh boy, this looked so simple, but many tiny pitfalls along the way.
+Sudden empty Strings while converting numbers, buffering spaces etc...

+However, I fully expect that phase two will make use of either the game ids or the unmatched numbers.
+We'll see.

 ## 2023, Day 3, Phase two

 Oh my, my initial thought of "the symbol will be relevant later on, just add it to the record" was obviously good.